Showmax/SHMTableView/README.md

 ]
 ```

-Instances of models are mapped to the view types and passed to the SHMTableView library, which creates required sections and rows in UITableView.
+Instances of models are mapped to the view types and passed to the `SHMTableView` library, which creates required sections and rows in `UITableView`.

 #### Example of using plain UITableView